zmwtf1/SynapseX/Synapse Scripts/readme.md

 # Synapse X Script Library

-This folder contains all of the varying scripts from Synapse X.
+This folder contains all of the varying scripts from Synapse X's script library.